 If you want to know more about native backup solutions available in Exchange Server, the How to backup Exchange Server mailboxes?
 The article will provide you with more information.
 If you want to see a more functional option, see the section below.

-CodeTwo Email Backup solutions
+CodeTwo mailbox backup solutions

 CodeTwo is a software provider which is best known for email signature management software.
 They also provide mailbox backup tools for Office 365 and on-premises Exchange Server.
-Their tools check out every feature from the list and add even more:
+Their tools check off every feature from the list and add even more:

 - No impact on users – mailbox backup tasks can be scheduled to run every minute.
 The process will be invisible to users – there is no delay or any other kind of influence on the mailbox performance.

 - Easy to use – thanks to a simple, yet powerful, user interface.

 - Search, preview, and recovery – thanks to an advanced indexing feature, searching through the database is a breeze.
 All found items can be easily restored to a chosen location.